hturner/pkg-dev-ctv/proposal.md

 - `r pkg("news")`, `rpkg("autonewsmd")` and `r pkg("fledge")` are designed to
 streamline the process of updating NEWS. `r pkg("fledge")` additionally supports versioning R packages developed in git repositories.
+ - `r pkg("diffify")` facilitates comparison between different versions of CRAN packages, reporting changes in the NEWS, dependencies, namespace or functions.
+  - `r pkg("pacs")` provides various utilities for managing packages, including `pac_timemachine()` to get the package version at a certain date and functions to compare the DESCRIPTION or NAMESPACE across versions.
+ - `r pkg("remotes")` provides `install_version()` to install a particular
+ version of a package, while `r pkg("dateback")` can be used to install packages based on a date or date range.

 ### Tracking usage